• Skip to main content

 Instructions

-• Preheat the oven to 400 degrees.
-Lightly spray a non-stick cooking spray in one large 13x9 baking dish with high sides or, if you are going to be dividing up the mixture, several smaller baking dishes or deep dish pie pans.
+• Preheat the oven to 400°F. Lightly spray a non-stick cooking spray in one extra-large baking dish with high sides (see notes) or, if you are dividing the mixture, several smaller baking dishes or deep-dish pie pans.

-• Add the spaghetti to a large pot of boiling salted water over medium-high heat.
+• Cook the spaghetti in a large stockpot or Dutch oven in boiling, salted water over medium-high heat.
 Cook the noodles according to the package directions for al dente.

 • While the noodles boil, brown the Italian sausage in a large Dutch oven over medium-high heat.
-Use a potato masher to break up the sausage into small crumbles.
-When the sausage is broken up, add the mushrooms, onion, garlic and drained black olives and continue cooking for about 7 minutes.
+Use a potato masher or fork to break up the sausage into small crumbles.
+When the sausage is broken up, add the mushrooms, onion, garlic, and drained black olives, and continue cooking for about 7 minutes.
 When the meat is browned, remove the pan from the heat and drain any fat.

-• When the spaghetti is cooked, drain the pan and add the spaghetti back it.
+• When the spaghetti is cooked, drain it and add it back to the pot.
 Set aside.

-• In a medium sized bowl beat the eggs and heavy cream until everything is thoroughly mixed.
-Add the fontina and feta cheese and 4 ounces of the Parmesan cheese.
+• In a medium-sized bowl, beat the eggs and heavy cream until well combined.
+Add the shredded fontina and feta, along with half of the Parmesan cheese.

 • Pour the meat sauce over the spaghetti and mix well.
-Add the egg mixture and continue mixing until everything is well combined.
+Add the egg and cheese mixture and continue mixing until everything is well combined.

-• Pour this mixture into the prepared baking dish and use a pancake turner or spatula to smash it down to compact the noodles.
-Sprinkle the remaining parmesan cheese over the top and bake uncovered for 25-30 minutes or until it is hot and bubbly and the cheese has melted.
-Let the dish rest for 10 minutes garnish with fresh basil, slice and serve.
+• Pour this mixture into your prepared baking dish, then use a pancake turner or your hand to press it down to compact the noodles.
+Sprinkle the remaining parmesan cheese over the top and bake, uncovered, for 25-30 minutes, or until it is hot and bubbly, the center is set, and the cheese has melted.
+Let the dish rest for 15 minutes, garnish with fresh basil, slice, and serve.

 Notes